OpenBanking-Brasil/specs-seguranca/open-banking-brasil-dynamic-client-registration-1_ID2.md

 ## Regulatory Roles to OpenID and OAuth 2.0 Mappings

-To participate in the Open Banking ecosystem, accredited institutions must register themselves in the directory of participants according to their regulatory roles.
+To participate in the Open Finance ecosystem, accredited institutions must register themselves in the directory of participants according to their regulatory roles.
 Those roles reflect the institutions' authorization from the Central Bank and, consequently, the APIs they are allowed to use.

-The following table describes the regulatory roles for Open Banking and the related OAuth 2.0 scopes mapping.
+The following table describes the regulatory roles for Open Finance and the related OAuth 2.0 scopes mapping.
 If the scopes are omitted during the DCR process, the authorization server shall grant the complete set of potential scopes based on the registering bank's regulatory roles, as described in the Server Defaults section.

 | Regulatory Role | Description                                                         | Allowed Scopes                                                                                                                       | Target Phase |
 |-----------------|---------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------|--------------|